simonsobs/socs/docs/agents/smurf_recorder.rst

 ocs-config
 ``````````
-To configure the Timestream Aggregator we need to add a TimestreamAggregator
+To configure the SMuRF Recorder we need to add a SmurfRecorder
 block to our ocs configuration file.
 Here is an example configuration block
 using all of the available arguments::

-      {'agent-class': 'TimestreamAggregator',
+      {'agent-class': 'SmurfRecorder',
-       'instance-id': 'timestream-agg',
+       'instance-id': 'smurf-recorder',
        'arguments': [['--auto-start', True],
                      ['--time-per-file', '600'],
                      ['--data-dir', '/data/'],